anoobhov/ScriptDesk/README.md

   - Number of likes
   - Categories
   - Upload date
+- 💾 **Save Drafts**: Writers can save their blogs as drafts and return to complete them later.
+- 📝 **Add Notes**: A dedicated space for writers to brainstorm and jot down ideas.
 - 🎨 **Clean UI**: Built with a focus on aesthetics and usability.

 ---